orxfun/orx-pinned-vec/README.md

 ### C.1.c - Building Acyclic Self-Referential Collections with Imp

-As the requirement is established, assume that our `Vec` provides us the immutable push method `fn imp(&self, element: T)`.
+As the requirement is established, assume that our hypothetical `Vec` provides us the immutable push method `fn imp(&self, element: T)`.
 Then, the following code would compile and allow us to build our tree.

 ```rust ignore
 let tree = vec![];